j-d0g/mistral-7b-nli/models/README.md

 After training, this directory will contain subdirectories for each training run, such as:
 - `nlistral-ablation0/` - Base ablation0 configuration
-- `nlistral-ablation0-best/` - Optimized ablation0 configuration
 - `nlistral-ablation1/` - Best overall model (ablation1 optimized)
 - `nlistral-ablation2/` - Base ablation2 configuration
-- `nlistral-ablation2-best/` - Optimized ablation2 configuration

 Each model directory contains:
 - Adapter weights (LoRA parameters)